 Tonsillitis in Dogs

 Since dogs have tonsils, they can also develop tonsillitis.
-Tonsillitis has a fairly low rate of occurrence in dogs, and is more common in small breeds of dogs.
+Tonsillitis has a low rate of occurrence in dogs and is more common in small breeds of dogs.

 Where are the tonsils and what do they do?

-The tonsils are similar to lymph nodes.
-The role of both of these structures is to fight infection.
-The pair of tonsils are located in small pouches or crypts at the back of the throat.
+Tonsils are similar to lymph nodes.
+The role of both structures is to fight infection.
+The tonsils are located in small pouches or crypts at the back of the throat.
 When they are fighting infection, they may enlarge due to inflammation or infection.
 Swollen, red tonsils will bulge out of their crypts and can be easily seen in the back of the throat.

 How did my dog get tonsillitis?